backdrop-contrib/slick/README.txt

   o If thumbnail display is Infinite, the main one must be infinite too, else
     incorrect syncing.
-  o adaptiveHeight is no good for vertical.
+  o adaptiveHeight is no good for vertical. o Colorbox integration is not working well with lazyload onDemand.
+Solution:
+    Choose one of other lazyload options: Anticipated, Blazy, Progressive.

 CURRENT DEVELOPMENT STATUS